teky1/course-scheduler/README.md

 In order to calculate the travel time between different classes ScheduleTerp uses open-sourced map data from [OpenStreetMap](https://www.openstreetmap.org/) and calculates routes using the [Graphhopper](https://github.com/graphhopper/graphhopper) routing engine.

 ## Features
-- ⚡ Dynamic indicators in the section list that show whether a section fits in your schedule (✅), intersects with another class (❌), or has a travel time conflict (⚠️) so you don't have to hover over every single one
+- ⚡ Dynamic indicators in the section list that show whether a section fits in your schedule (✅), intersects with another class (❌), or has a walking conflict (⚠️) so you don't have to hover over every single one

-- 🚶‍♂️🚴‍♀️ ScheduleTerp automatically calculates how long it takes to travel between classes—whether you're walking or biking—and flags any travel time conflicts
+- 🚶‍♂️ ScheduleTerp automatically calculates how long it takes to walk between classes and flags any walking conflicts

-- ⏱️ Travel time conflicts appear directly on your schedule, showing both the time between classes and the travel time ScheduleTerp calculates you’ll need
+- ⏱️ Walking conflicts appear directly on your schedule, showing both the time between classes and the travel time ScheduleTerp calculates you’ll need

 - 👀 Key section information (ratings, GPA, low seat count) is 🟢dynamically🟡colored🔴 so you can analyze a section with a single glance